Guide For Authors

 SELF-CITATIONS

 Citation manipulation involves the excessive self-citation of an author's own work solely to increase the citation count (COPE, 2019).
-The Journal of Applied Membrane Science and Technology encourages authors to limit self-citations to prevent citation manipulation.
+The Journal of Applied Membrane Science and Technology encourage authors to limit self-citations to prevent citation manipulation.

 GALLEY PROOFS